impulsado/wannaNotes/Writeups/TryHackMe/Advent Cyber 2022/Day 1.md

 - **Execution**: With elevated privileges, malicious code may be downloaded and executed.
 - **Credential Access**: If the attacker has access to information, it can contain login credentials.
 - **Lateral Movement**: With extracted credentials, can access other systems or data storages.

+## CYCLE 3: Out
+Confidentially, Integrity and Availability (CIA) are compromised during CYCLE 3.
+Allow the attacker to cause as much damage as possible and disappear without being detected.
+- Collection: Attacker collets all usefull data.
+PII, Transactions, Secrets...
+-